microsoft/WhatTheHack/072-DataScienceInFabric/Coach/Solution-02.md

 - Launching Data Wrangler:
   -  Participants must create a pandas dataframe the fabric notebook.
 It’s necessary to complete the first cell in the notebook 2.
   -  Once executed, under the notebook ribbon Home tab, select Launch Data Wrangler.
 You'll see a list of activated pandas DataFrames available for editing.
   -  Select the DataFrame you just created in last cell and open in Data Wrangler.
-From the Pandas dataframe list, select df.
+From the Pandas dataframe list, select `df`.

 - Data Cleaning Operations – (Data Wrangler)
   - *Removing Unnecessary Columns*
      - On the *Operations* panel, expand *Schema* and select *Drop columns*.
-     - Select **RowNumber**.
+     - Select `RowNumber`.
 This column will appear in red in the preview, to show they're changed by the code (in this case, dropped.)
      - Select **Apply**, a new step is created in the **Cleaning steps panel** on the bottom left.

   - *Dropping Missing Values*
     - On the **Operations** panel, select **Find and replace**, and then select **Drop missing values**.
-    - Select the **RestingBP**, **Cholesterol** and **FastingBS** columns.
+    - Select the `RestingBP`, `Cholesterol` and `FastingBS` columns.
 On the right left those are the ones that are pointed as missing values.
     - Select **Apply**, a new step is created in the **Cleaning steps panel** on the bottom left.

   - *Dropping Duplicate Rows*